 The instant finality feature of Tendermint’s BFT-based PoS consensus (on which Injective is built) corresponds startlingly well to FBA executions at the end of each interval.
 Since the FBA has no concept of time priority within auction intervals, it is the perfect market design for blockchains that operate on the same basis.
 The market design fits the bespoke Injective infrastructure like a glove.

 By replacing the continuous double auction (CDA) with frequent batch auctions (FBA), Injective is adopting a market design that is both technically robust and competitive against centralized exchanges.
-We are able to eliminate predatory front-running while enabling the provisioning of deeper liquidity at tighter spreads by market makers.
+Injective is able to eliminate predatory front-running while enabling the provisioning of deeper liquidity at tighter spreads by market makers.

 Aldrich, Eric M., and Kristian López Vargas.
 2018.
 “Experiments in High-Frequency Trading: Testing the Frequent Batch Auction.”